 There is so much to do and see in Puerto Rico that can easily overwhelm any traveler visiting the island for the first time.

-Know it is a U.S. territory
+Know Puerto Rico is a U.S. Territory

 Puerto Rico’s current political status might be confusing to many.
 It is a U.S. territory, but it is not a state.
-Spanish is its official language, but English is widely spoken (especially on tourist areas).
+Spanish is its official language, but English is widely spoken (especially in tourist areas).
 Like in any U.S. territory, the dollar is the currency.

-If you are a U.S. Citizen, you don’t need your passport to go to Puerto Rico, unless your visit is the starting point of a cruise vacation.
+If you are a U.S. Citizen, you don’t need your passport to go to Puerto Rico unless your visit is the starting point of a cruise vacation.

 Puerto Rico’s tourism is focused on the leisure and outdoor adventure niches.

 The island sits at latitude 18N, so the tropical weather lasts 365 days a year (highs in the 90s, lows in the 70s).
 Awesome, eh?

-While it is fine to visit the island year round, the ideal months are between March and August (late spring/summer).
+While it is fine to visit the island year-round, the ideal months are between March and August (late spring/summer).
 During the winter, beaches get full of algae; and during late summer/early fall, the hurricane season is at its peak.

-Understand your transportation options
+Understand your transportation options in Puerto Rico

 Planning on walking around?
-Old San Juan and the old sector of Rio Piedras are the only pedestrian oriented urban centers in the metropolitan area.
+Old San Juan, Condado, and the old sector of Rio Piedras are the only pedestrian-oriented urban centers in the metropolitan area.